 Adirondack Fall Foliage: Map & Predictions

-Get your camera ready because the Adirondack fall foliage is on its way.
-The Adirondack Park provides excellent fall foliage viewing because the deciduous tree population is dominated by only a few species, which all change colors more or less in unison.
+Get your camera or smartphone ready because the Adirondack fall foliage is some of the best in the country.
+The deciduous tree population is dominated by only a few species, which all change color more or less in unison.
 This provides all-over color at one peak time, which is rare in other parts of the world.
-See our Adirondack fall foliage map below for typical peak foliage viewing times in different parts of the Adirondacks.

 Adirondack Peak Fall Foliage Map - The Best Time To Go